xingchenzhang/xingchenzhang.github.io/_pages/about.md

 News
 ----
-[02/2025] I will give a talk at Imperial College London.
+[02/2025] I will give a talk at the Personal Robotics Lab at Imperial College London.
+I will also give a talk at the Intelligent Systems and Networks group at Imperial College London.

 [01/2025] Welcome Ning to join my lab as a PhD student!